A Mini Insight into a Traumatized Brain

 The brain can undergo many changes when a person experiences trauma.

-According to the leading trauma expert, a neuroscientist, Dr. Bessel van der Kolk, there are three parts of the brain that are most affected by trauma and that can explain the changes in a trauma survivor’s behavior.
+According to the leading trauma expert and a neuroscientist, Dr. Bessel van der Kolk, there are three parts of the brain that are most affected by trauma and that can explain the changes in a trauma survivor’s behavior.

 The Three Crucial Parts of The Brain Most Impacted by Trauma